amrltqt/lo-challenge/README.md

 ## Docker

 To deploy the app, to be frank it will be locally for test purpose, so I will not mimic all the hardening phase dedicated to the production.
-I chose to build a simple Dockerfile and a docker-compose.yml in order to have the django app running on the port 8000
+I chose to build a simple Dockerfile and a docker-compose.yml to help reviewers to launch easily the app.